aws-ia/terraform-aws-eks-blueprints/docs/teams.md

 - Register quotas
 - Register IAM users for cross-account access
 - Create a shared role for cluster access.
 Alternatively, an existing role can be supplied.
-- Register provided users/role in the `awsAuth` map for `kubectl` and console access to the cluster and namespace.
+- Register provided users/role in the `aws-auth` configmap for `kubectl` and console access to the cluster and namespace.
 - (Optionally) read all additional manifests (e.g., network policies, OPA policies, others) stored in a provided directory, and applies them.

 ### PlatformTeam